 - A. Violating any Federal or Wisconsin law, any municipal or county ordinance, or law of any other jurisdiction in conformity with the Wisconsin Criminal Statutes (See Appendix 1).
-It is not necessary for a student to have been issued a citation to be considered a violation. - B. Disrespect toward teachers, officials, other school personnel, or students. - C. Using biased or harassing behavior including profane, vulgar, racist, sexist, or homophobic language. - D. Posting disparaging or disrespectful comments regarding coaches, school staff members, game officials, Amery students, opposing school students on social media or via texting.
+It is not necessary for a student to have been issued a citation to be considered a violation. - B. A student charged and/or convicted of a felony shall, upon the filing of felony charges, become ineligible for all further participation until the student has paid his/her debt to society and the courts consider the sentence served (including probation, community service, etc.). - C. Disrespect toward teachers, officials, other school personnel, or students. - D. Using biased or harassing behavior including profane, vulgar, racist, sexist, or homophobic language. - E. Posting disparaging or disrespectful comments regarding coaches, school staff members, game officials, Amery students, opposing school students on social media or via texting.
 Reports of such violations must occur within 10 school days of actual occurrence.
-Anonymous reports will be disregarded. - E. Engaging in any form of sexual harassment.
-Sexual harassment is defined as deliberate, repeated or unwanted verbal or physical contact, sexually explicit derogatory statement, or sexually discriminating remarks that is offensive or objectionable to the recipient or cause the recipient discomfort or humiliation. - F. Violating any law regarding stealing or vandalism, or the illegal possession of property belonging to the School District of Amery or other school district. - G. Engaging in any form of hazing another student.
-Hazing is defined as the act of harassment by forcing (physically, morally, and/or mentally) someone to exact unnecessary or disagreeable work, to banter, ridicule or criticize someone, or to initiate someone into an organization. - D. Flagrant violation of game rules and/or ejection from a contest. - E. Out of School Suspension / Expulsion
+Anonymous reports will be disregarded. - F. Engaging in any form of sexual harassment.
+Sexual harassment is defined as deliberate, repeated or unwanted verbal or physical contact, sexually explicit derogatory statement, or sexually discriminating remarks that is offensive or objectionable to the recipient or cause the recipient discomfort or humiliation. - G. Violating any law regarding stealing or vandalism, or the illegal possession of property belonging to the School District of Amery or other school district. - H. Engaging in any form of hazing another student.
+Hazing is defined as the act of harassment by forcing (physically, morally, and/or mentally) someone to exact unnecessary or disagreeable work, to banter, ridicule or criticize someone, or to initiate someone into an organization. - I. Flagrant violation of game rules and/or ejection from a contest.
+A student ejected from a contest is suspended for the rest of that competition and the next scheduled competition at the same level of competition as the disqualification.
+If it happens the next competition is a multi-school meet, which counts as one meet on the schedule, the student misses the entire competition. - J. Out of School Suspension / Expulsion